DeepSOIC/fir_crossover_design/README.md

 ![invendelirium1 window crossover vs tukey 0.3](/gallery/731pts%20250hz/invendelirium1_0.2_0.5_vs_tukey_0.3.png)

-This will be the standard i'll compare other methods with.
+This will be the standard i'll compare the other methods to.

 Next, i tried `remez`, which [is regarded as "probably the most widely used FIR filter design method" by dspguru.com](https://dspguru.com/dsp/faqs/fir/design/)